 The Trezor One, by SatoshiLabs was designed and crafted in the Czech Republic by cryptocurrency advocates and a stellar cyber security team.
 In Czech, trezor literally translates to “vault.”
 The Trezor team is credited with developing the first hardware wallet for cryptocurrencies using modern cryptography.

 It provides an LED display for an easy-to-use interface, as well as a PIN to access the wallet.
-Providing even more security, the devices prompts you to use two-factor authentication when verifying your purchase.
-The unique piece of hardware is compatible with Windows, Mac, and Linux and offers over 500 possible alt-coins to hold and trade.
+Providing even more security, the devices prompts you to use two-factor authentication when verifying your purchase. he unique piece of hardware is compatible with Windows, Mac, and Linux and offers over 500 possible alt-coins to hold and trade.
 Much like every other hardware wallet, the device requires your computer to be connected to the internet and connected via USB.
-On Amazon, you can get it for under $100.

 Another competitor in the hardware wallet space is KeepKey.
 Created by a subsidiary of the Shaftshift exchange, KeepKey highlights the notable differences its device holds over its competitors.
 Launched in 2015, KeepKey noted that its security measures were far stronger than Trezor or Ledger.